-The exhaustion of the domestic remedies available to a citizen of BH becomes extremely lengthy.
-It involves the successive intervention of a municipal court, a cantonal court, the Supreme Court, the Human Rights Court (with a possible intervention of the Constitutional Court) and then of the Ombudsman of BH before reaching, finally, the Constitutional Court of BH or the Human Rights Chamber (first a Panel and then the Plenum).
+The exhaustion of the domestic remedies available to a citizen of FBH becomes extremely lengthy.
+It involves the (eventual) successive intervention of a municipal court, a cantonal court, the Supreme Court, the Human Rights Court (with a possible intervention of the Constitutional Court of FBH) and then of the Ombudsman of BH before reaching, finally, the Constitutional Court of BH or the Human Rights Chamber (first a Panel and then the Plenum).
 This long process of exhaustion of domestic remedies may also discourage citizens from FBH from applying to the European Commission of Human Rights in Strasbourg when BH becomes party to the European Convention on Human Rights.

-In addition, it cannot be excluded that possible discrepancies in the case-law of the Human Rights Court of FBH and of the Human Rights Chamber of BH (both partly composed of international judges) might affect the authority of those Courts.
+In addition, it cannot be excluded that possible discrepancies in the case-law of the Human Rights Court of FBH and of the Human Rights Chamber of BH (both composed of a majority of international judges) might affect the authority of those Courts.